 Hurricane Beryl maps show path and landfall forecast

+"Life-threatening winds and storm surge expected to begin this morning," the National Hurricane Center warned early Monday.

-Beryl strengthened into an "extremely dangerous" Category 4 hurricane on Sunday morning, becoming the first major hurricane east of the Lesser Antilles on record for June, according to Philip Klotzbach, Colorado State University hurricane researcher.
+Beryl first reached Category 4 on Sunday, wavering back to Category 3 before returning to Category 4 on Monday.
+It is the first major hurricane east of the Lesser Antilles on record for June, according to Philip Klotzbach, Colorado State University hurricane researcher.

+Forecasters warned Beryl will be a dangerous major hurricane when it nears Barbados and the Windward Islands Monday.

 Where is Hurricane Beryl headed?

-As of 2 p.m.
-ET, Beryl was located about 310 miles east-southeast of Barbados with maximum sustained winds of 130 mph and was moving west at 21 mph.
+As of 8 a.m.
+ET Monday, Beryl was located about 70 miles east of Grenada with maximum sustained winds of 130 mph and was moving west-northwest at 20 mph.

 Hurricane warnings are already in effect in Barbados, St. Lucia, Grenada, St. Vincent and the Grenadines and Tobago.
-Tropical storm warnings are in effect for Martinique, while a tropical storm watch is in effect in Dominica and Trinidad.
+Tropical storm warnings are in effect for Martinique and Trinidad, while a tropical storm watch is in effect in Dominica, the south coast of the Dominican Republic from Punta Palenque westward and the south coast of Haiti from the Dominican border to Anse d'Hainault.

-Beryl's center was forecast to pass about 26 miles south of Barbados, Sabu Best, director of the island's meteorological service, told the AP.

-CBS News weather producer David Parkinson said Beryl is the farthest east a hurricane has formed in the month of June.
-Only one other hurricane formed this far east in June — and that was in 1933.

-The center of Beryl is expected to move across the Windward Islands — which includes Grenada, Martinique, Saint Lucia, Dominica and St. Vincent — by Monday, according to the hurricane center, bringing "life-threatening winds and storm surge."
+Beryl is expected to pass just south of Barbados and move across the Windward Islands — which includes Grenada, Martinique, Saint Lucia, Dominica and St. Vincent — by Monday, according to the National Hurricane Center, bringing "life-threatening winds and storm surge."

-Beryl is forecast to become a major hurricane before it reaches the Windward Islands, according to the hurricane center.

 Where will Hurricane Beryl bring rain and flooding?

-Beryl is forecast to drop anywhere from 3 to 6 inches of rain in Barbados and the Windward Islands, and bring a storm surge of up to seven feet.
+Beryl is forecast to drop anywhere from 3 to 6 inches of rain in Barbados and the Windward Islands, and bring a storm surge of 6 to 9 feet above normal tide levels.

 St. Vincent is expected to get up to 6 inches of rainfall.
 Martinique, Grenada, and Dominica are expected to receive 2 to 4 inches of rain.
 Beryl is expected to bring life-threatening winds and a storm surge to the Windward Islands starting Sunday night.